Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 Admittedly, we’ve seen closer-up views of whales in Cabo on whale watching tours.

-But even though it’s the whale season in Cabo, we just didn’t expect to see these whales there and then.
+But even though it’s the whale season, we just didn’t expect to see these whales there and then.

 And they just keep spouting and finning and showing us a whale of a time.
 A nice way to finish off a glorious morning of snorkeling…